 The Lord not only affirmed to Jacob all the promises made to his fathers—the possession of Canaan, a great offspring, and blessing to all men (Genesis 12:2, 3; 13:14–17; 15:5, 7, 16; 17:2–6, 16; 17:8; 18:18; 22:17, 18; 26:3, 4, 24)—but granted to him protection on his journey and a safe return home.
 Since the fulfillment of this promise to Jacob was in the future, the Lord added the assurance, “I will not leave thee, until I have done that which I have spoken to thee of” (Genesis 28:15).

 So, Jacob said to himself, “Surely the LORD is in this place, and I did not know it” (Genesis 28: 16).
-And he set a stone as a pillar, and poured oil on top of it to consecrate it as a memorial to the mercy that have been shown to him (v.
-18).
+And he set a stone as a pillar, and poured oil on top of it to consecrate it as a memorial to the mercy that have been shown to him (verse 18).

 And in great appreciation, Jacob wanted to physically prove his gratitude.
-So, vowed, “If God will be with me, and keep me in this way that I am going, and give me bread to eat and clothing to put on, so that I come back to my father’s house in peace, then the LORD shall be my God.
+So, he vowed, “If God will be with me, and keep me in this way that I am going, and give me bread to eat and clothing to put on, so that I come back to my father’s house in peace, then the LORD shall be my God.
 And this stone which I have set as a pillar shall be God’s house, and of all that You give me I will surely give a tenth to You” (Genesis 28: 20-22).

 Jacob promised to submit to the divine control and to pay God the reverence of a grateful and loving heart.
 He also vowed to faithfully pay tithes not to earn the favor of Heaven, but in humble grateful recognition of the forgiveness and favor of God.
 And from that time forward, Jacob was loyal to God.

-The story of Jacob’s ladder shows that it is never too late to make a new start with God not as means of gaining His favor, but as a symbol of love to Him.
+The story of Jacob’s Ladder shows that it is never too late to make a new start with God not as means of gaining His favor, but as a symbol of love to Him.
 Then, the blessings of God may descend upon the honest believer as they did on the patriarch Jacob.

 In His service,